SIL Open Font License v1.10

 Notes: 1) The modifier letters are set at the optimal height for text; they are not superiors, but numerators, meaning that if you need to add additional letters to text use the numerator table, i.e., for abbreviations as in 5th, 1ère, and so on.
 The standard superiors are set for math.
 2) The bold versions of the font have some alternate/reversed characters; I did this because there is no difference in the math or punctuation symbols, i.e., the bold versions are not actually bold, which gives the font a better harmony.
 3) The font uses anchors, which means that it will not align properly for linguistic use, or otherwise, without open type.
 4) For those interested, Open or Libre Office can access all glyphs using: Insert > Special Character.
 5) A font log (Dfl.txt) is included that lists the extra characters in the PUA.

-• Extended punctuation and brackets.
+• Extended punctuation.
 For the uppercase middle dot, use (2E31).
 I placed the Teuthonista double bar on (2E3F).
 For those unfamiliar with the “reversed” question mark (2E2E), it is used for ironic statements.

-• Most currency symbols, including the newest additions, such as bitcoin
+• All relevant currency symbols, including the newest additions, such as bitcoin

-• Fractions, as well as a ton of math symbols, arrows, geometric shapes, and pictographs with some alternate designs in the bold versions
+• Fractions, as well as most math symbols, arrows, geometric shapes, and pictographs with some alternate designs in the bold versions

 • Latin superscripts, subscripts, numerators (with additions for modifier letters), and denominators, which are ordered as listed

 • Proportional (lining) numbers, which are in the PUA, and are followed by the tabular styles of both

-• Redesigned turned As, Alphas, short a (turned v), rams horn, small capital r, inverted small capital r, and turned w and y, which more so reflect their pronunciations
+• Redesigned turned As, Alphas, short a (turned v), rams horn, small capital r, inverted small capital r, and turned w and y, which better reflect their pronunciations

 • Redesigned velar, palatal and retroflex characters